ZW471/GraphAU-Pain/README.md

 The project consists of the following main scripts:

-1. **`train_stage1.py`**: A script to perform the first stage of training using the UNBC dataset with configurable model architectures and parameters.
+1. **`train_stage1.py`**: A script to perform the first stage of training (pretraining and fine-tuning the AU representation module) with configurable model architectures and parameters.
-2. **`pain_estimation_full.py`**: A script to perform pain estimation using a pre-trained model, supporting advanced configurations such as resuming from a checkpoint.
+2. **`pain_estimation_full.py`**: A script to train the model for pain estimation, supporting advanced configurations such as resuming from a checkpoint.

 ## Requirements